This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 - Top and serve.
 When you're ready to eat, scoop out your desired amount and top with chopped strawberries and roughly chopped almonds.

-Hint: I've eaten overnight oats after one, two, and three hour chilling times to test the minimum amount of chilling time needed.
-My favorite texture is after they've chilled overnight, but if you want to eat them the same day, three hours is the minimum I recommend.
+Hint: I've eaten overnight oats after one, two, three, and four hour chilling times to test the minimum amount of chilling time needed.
+My favorite texture is after they've chilled overnight, but if you want to eat them the same day, four hours is the minimum I recommend.

 Top tip